We Will Never Forget

 Marnie is the daughter-in-law of Joyce Fienberg.
 She leads the 2 for Seder program and is president of PIE.
 She is a former federal government contractor with more than 20 years’ experience with strategic communications, planning, strategy and culture change.
 Her past clients include the Department of Homeland Security (DHS) and the National Aeronautics and Space Administration (NASA).

-Since her mother-in law, Joyce Fienberg, was murdered at Tree of Life Synagogue in Pittsburgh, she has switched careers to focus on social action – fighting hate and anti-semitism at the grass-roots level.
+In reaction to the Pittsburgh Shooting, she has switched careers to focus on social action – fighting hate and anti-semitism at the grass-roots level.
 She is focusing on continuing this effort for 2020 as well as other projects to empower and encourage all groups to take a direct and positive stance against hate.

 Lauren leads operations for PIE.